dotnet/docs-maui/docs/migration/custom-renderers.md

 ---
 title: "Use custom renderers in .NET MAUI"
-description: "Learn how to adapt a Xamarin.Forms custom renderers to work in a .NET MAUI app." ms.date: 1/31/2023
+description: "Learn how to adapt Xamarin.Forms custom renderers to work in a .NET MAUI app." ms.date: 1/31/2023
 ---